mharen/mharen.github.io/_posts/2010/2010-11-09-arduino-day-9-simonish-game.md

 <h4>Next Steps</h4>

 I’ll try to knock out another simple game tomorrow, and hopefully by Thursday I’ll have another component or two to play with.
-If not, I might be cracking open some household electronics for parts…
+If not, I might be cracking open some household electronics for parts...

 ---